Houston Uninsured Motorist Accident Lawyers

 Hit & Run Accidents

-Why You Should Opt In for Uninsured Motorist Insurance
+Why You Should Opt-In for Uninsured Motorist Insurance

 In Texas, all insurance companies are required to offer UM coverage, but policyholders can reject this line of coverage if they do so in writing.
-If you do not remember rejecting uninsured motorist coverage, then you are likely covered.
+If you do not remember denying uninsured motorist coverage, then you are likely covered.
 When in doubt, you should check with your insurance company.
 If you did reject it, reconsider your decision.
 Uninsured motorist coverage will protect you both financially and physically.